egg82/HiberniaDiscord/README.md

 We're following a very weak versioning system whereby

-1.0 - is the initiral release
+1.0 - is the initial release
 X.01 - was a quickly deployed bugfix.
 X.1 - is a substantial feature addition
 X.0 - is a complete rewrite or finalisation of the plugin.